I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisgetprocessorinformationex.md

 <p> </p>

 ## -remarks
 <p>NDIS drivers call the
     <b>NdisGetProcessorInformationEx</b> function to retrieve information about the processors on the local
     computer.</p>

-<p>NDIS drivers call the
-    <b>NdisGetProcessorInformationEx</b> function to retrieve information about the processors on the local
-    computer.</p>